Lou Jean Fleron

 A resident of Buffalo since 1970, Lou Jean is involved in many civic, community and professional activities.
 With six of her eight grandchildren and two of five great-grandchildren growing up in Greater Buffalo, her commitment to a bright future for Upstate New York is both personal and professional.

 - Lou Jean Fleron, Lauren Breen, Danielle Dimitrov, Regina L Grogan.
 2006.
 Buffalo Child Care Means Business.
-Ithaca NY: Cornell University ILR, 2006.
+Ithaca NY, United States: Cornell University ILR, 2006.

 - Lou Jean Fleron, Howard Stanger, Eileen Patton.
 2000.
 Champions @ Work: Employment, Workplace Practices and Labor-Management Relations in Western New York.
-Ithaca NY: Cornell University ILR, 2000.
+Ithaca NY, United States: Cornell University ILR, 2000.

 - Lou Jean Fleron.
 1996.
 Reflections on Progress at Work: Fifty Years of ILR Outreach.
-Ithaca NY: Cornell University ILR, 1996.
+Ithaca NY, United States: Cornell University ILR, 1996.

 - Ian Greer, Barbara Byrd, Lou Jean Fleron.
 2007.
 Two Paths to the High Road: The Dynamics of Coalition Building in Seattle and Buffalo. in Labor in the New Urban Battlegrounds: Local Solidarity in a Global Economy.
-Ithaca NY: Cornell University ILR, 2007.
+Ithaca NY, United States: Cornell University ILR, 2007.
 Lowell Turner, Daniel Cornfield.